how to make an origami frog

 Step 2

-Fold the paper in half vertically.
+Fold the paper in half vertically, from left to right.

 Step 3